Fourth grade: Germany

-Greece's equivalent
+Greece

 In Greece, the fourth school year of primary education school is referred to as the Fourth Grade of Primary (Tetarti - Τετάρτη Δημοτικού).

-India's equivalent
+India

 In India, where children enter Class 4 at the ages 9 to 10 it is called Lower Primary, it is known as the fourth grade.
-5-7 standard categories as Upper Primary(UP).
-Lower Primary gives the basic education necessary for a kid and when they gets to the UP section, advanced knowledge will be provided as lessons or modules.
+5-7 standard categories as Upper Primary (UP).
+Lower Primary gives the basic education necessary for a kid and when they get to the UP section, advanced knowledge will be provided via lessons or modules.

-Ireland's equivalent
+Ireland

-In The Republic of Ireland, the equivalent is Fourth Class or Rang a Ceathair (for 9- to 10-year-olds), which is year 6 of Primary School.
+In the Republic of Ireland, the equivalent is Fourth Class or Rang a Ceathair (for 9- to 10-year-olds), which is year 6 of Primary School.

-New Zealand's equivalent
+New Zealand

 In New Zealand, this level of class is called Standard 3 or Year 5.
 Children generally start at this level between the ages of nine and ten.